SPE Event Naming Policy

 A Symposium may be offered by a region or section provided the following conditions apply:

-- A Region or Section-managed event is one in which all services are provided by the section or SPE Staff is hired by the section to manage one or more services.
-At a minimum, SPE Staff will be hired to conduct the post-event survey.
+- A Region or Section-managed event is one in which all services are provided by the section.

 - To offer papers for inclusion into OnePetro, the section is required to hire SPE Staff services to prepare a Call for Papers, to manage the paper submission process, and to produce the master CD of proceedings in addition to administering the post-event attendee survey.